 It is difficult to summarise in a few paragraphs the role and responsibilities of the Purwell School Governing Body, not least because any summary runs the risk of missing out some important aspect of the governors’ role.
 The things we must ensure happen are many and varied and are described in immense detail in government legislation, guidelines and instructions.

 In essence, the Governors are responsible for ensuring the school is operating effectively and in line with legislative and educational requirements.
-Much of the detailed work is devolved to the Resources Committee or the School Improvement Committee.

 The Governors, with advice and input from the Headteacher, set aims and objectives for the school, define a wide range of policies such as Health and Safety, Behaviour, and Safeguarding and review the progress of the school over time.
 The Senior Leadership Team gets on with managing the school, whilst the Governors are expected to act at a mainly strategic level.